NCBI-Hackathons/Computational_Medicine_1/RNAseq/README.md

   * Overlap SegDups or simple repeats from UCSC
 * Assign SNVs to unique gene fragments (UGFs) and sum their read counts.
 * Apply statistical test (Wilcox, ShrinkBayes) to test for PoO-specific expression.

-### Notes on phasing and imputation

-Jadhav et al.'s pipeline can be improved using [WhatsHap](https://whatshap.readthedocs.io/en/latest/) read-backed phasing and/or [phASER](https://github.com/secastel/phaser) for long-range variant phasing from the RNA-Seq data.